CEMOSA provides Engineering and Quality Control Services in the field of Civil, Industrial and Aeronautical Engineering and Architecture.

 Indra is the leader of tasks related to the advanced technologies for road inspection, where is in charge of the deployment of V2X communications, and the on-board technology for digital inspection of pavement paremeters such as deflexion, friction and IRI.

-The company is also coordinator of the Technical Demonstrator located in the city of Madrid (Spain), which seeks to evolve road inspection systems, including VR/AR tools for user support on field.
+The company is also coordinator of the Technical Demonstrator located on A-2, Guadalajara (Spain), which seeks to evolve road inspection systems, including VR/AR tools for user support on field.

 Prointec, for its part, is responsible of the Digital Twin integration, providing a customised version of a graph-database-centric platform.